 Pkhali is one of the most famous Georgian dishes.
 It is a starter prepared from various types of vegetables, complemented with a walnut paste.
 In Mapshalia restaurant, they make spinach pkhali, which costs 5 GEL, which is approximately 2 EUR.

-Ostri is spicy beef goulash.
+Ostri is spicy beef stew.
 The name truly describes that it’s “spicy”.
 The variant prepared in Mapshalia was excellent, the meat was melting in the mouth, and the seasoning was perfect.
 One portion cost 7 GEL, which is approximately 2.60 EUR.

 Kharcho is another typical Georgian dish.
 It’s a type of stew, and every household can prepare Kharcho differently and quite distinctively.
 In Mapshalia, they make beef kharcho with walnut paste, one portion costs 8 GEL, which is approximately 3 EUR.